Saving & Spending Home & Auto

 leomalsam/Adobe worker installing new vinyl tile floor

-Home inspectors will check the floors for any obvious signs of wear or tear and damage.
+Home inspectors will check the floors for obvious signs of wear, tear, and damage.
 They will look for swelling or sloping that may indicate water damage or incorrect installation.
 However, they don’t usually evaluate the padding underneath the floor or squeakiness.

-You may find after moving in that the padding is paper-thin — or nonexistent — so you hear every step above you.
+After moving in, you may find that the padding is paper-thin or nonexistent, so you hear every step above you.
 Before you buy, make sure you listen to people walking upstairs and throughout the home to make sure you can live with the noise.

 Chimney issues